aws/aws-cdk-rfcs/text/0485-aws-batch.md

 This means that for each `'B'` job, the scheduler will schedule four (4) `'A'` jobs.

-If all the `'A'` Jobs require 32 vCPUs, and all of the `'B'` jobs require 64 vCPUs, then for every one `'B'` job scheduled, two `'A'` jobs will be scheduled

 If the `weightFactor`s were reversed instead:

 | Share Identifier | Weight Factor |